-Woods Hole Oceanographic Institution is currently searching for a Postdoctoral Investigator to join the Advanced Framework for Arctic air-sea Fluxes Group in the Physical Oceanographic Department.
+Woods Hole Oceanographic Institution is currently searching for a Postdoctoral Investigator to join the Machine Learning Arctic air-sea Fluxes Group in the Physical Oceanographic Department.
 This is a regular, full-time, exempt position, and is eligible for full benefits.
 The initial appointment will be for one year with possible second year continuation contingent on progress and funding.

 Education & Experience